The 574 federally recognized American Indian and Alaska Native tribes are sovereign entities that share a unique

-Resources in this guide provide specific information on tribal health disparities, as well as funding sources and tools that can be used to help improve
+services, wellness, and workforce needs, as well as funding sources and tools that can be used to help improve

 Frequently Asked Questions

 What services does the Indian Health Service (IHS) provide?

 The Indian Health Service (IHS) serves as the principal federal health service provider and health advocate for

 American Indian and/or Alaska Native (AI/AN) people, including descendants, who belong to the American Indian

 community served by the local IHS.
 According to its 2020

 profile, the IHS provides a comprehensive health service delivery system for approximately 2.56 million